-PMSC 7204/05/06 or 7208/09/10 Pharmaceutical Sciences Research I-VI (1-4 credit hours)
+PMSC 7204/05/06 or 7208/09/10 Pharmaceutical Sciences Research I-VI (1-4 cr. hrs)

 This course will provide the student the opportunity to learn about laboratory research through experimental conception, design and execution by working independently with a faculty advisor on a selected research project.
 Each specific agreement will include a description of the objectives intended for this offering in the agreement.
-Prerequisite: Signed agreement between the student and the faculty advisor, approved by the department chair and regulatory requirements in the drug development process, as well as the responsibilities that a PharmD acquires when he/she assumes the role of Principal Investigator (P.I.) of a clinical trial.
+Prerequisite: Signed agreement between the student and the faculty advisor, approved by the department chair

-PMSC 7207 Fundamentals of Clinical Trials (2 credit hours)
+PMSC 7207 Fundamentals of Clinical Trials (2 cr. hrs)

 This course will familiarize the student with the main aspects of clinical trials in industry, academia and government settings.
-It will provide the student with an overview of the FDA
+It will provide the student with an overview of the FDA and regulatory requirements in the drug development process, as well as the responsibilities that a PharmD acquires when he/she assumes the role of Principal Investigator (P.I.) of a clinical trial.